vsrinivas/fuchsia/docs/program_loading.md

-# Magenta program loading and dynamic linking
+# Zircon program loading and dynamic linking

-In Magenta, the kernel is not directly involved in normal program loading.
+In Zircon, the kernel is not directly involved in normal program loading.
 (The one necessary exception is bootstrapping the userspace environment at system startup; see [`userboot`](userboot.md).)
 Instead, the kernel merely provides the building blocks